pre-columbian.jpg

 (previously referred to as El dia de las flores, Xochilmilco)

 The original painting is a very important work in FAM's permanent collection.
 It was painted around 1926 and represents a group of peasants near Xochimilco, Mexico.
 The work was purchased by Marguerite Lopez of Fresno directly from Rivera.
 Upon her death, the painting was purchased from her estate by Caroline and Clarence Harris who gifted the painting to the Fresno Art Museum in 1976.
-The painting is normally on view along with original correspondence between Rivera and Lopez and other related items of interest.
+The painting is on view after returning from a traveling exhibition organized by SFMOMA and titled Diego Rivera's America, along with original correspondence between Rivera and Lopez and other related items of interest.

 Image: Diego Rivera, Fiesta, 1926, Oil on canvas, 25" x 31", FAM76.1, © 2023 Banco de México Diego Rivera Frida Kahlo Museums Trust, Mexico, D.F. / Artists Rights Society (ARS), New York